kapouer/matchdom/README.md

 - merge(dom, data, scope)
 - extend({filters, types, formats} or an array of plugins)
-- Matchdom.HTML, Matchdom.XML parses strings to DOM fragments.
+- Matchdom.HTML, Matchdom.XML use browser api to parse strings into native DOM fragments - feel free to use other ways.

 ## compatibility